openbmc/openbmc/upstream-layers/bitbake/doc/bitbake-user-manual/bitbake-user-manual-intro.rst

 .. note::

-   The "-b" option explicitly does not handle recipe dependencies.
+   The ``-b`` option explicitly does not handle recipe dependencies.
 Other than for debugging purposes, it is instead recommended that you use the syntax presented in the next section.